ZAhmed95/admin-panel/README.md

 # School Admin Panel

 A Ruby on Rails backed dashboard application designed for school administrators to manage courses, cohorts, instructors, and students.
+[Check it out here](https://zia-admin-panel.herokuapp.com).

 ## Features